-This top-paying list was compiled using average salaries, collected from PayScale.com or Comparably.com in October 2023.
+This top-paying list was compiled using average salaries collected from PayScale.com or Comparably.com in November 2024.
 (Please note that the U.S. Bureau of Labor Statistics does not have detailed salary information for most of these roles.)

-Depending upon the region of the country, experience level, number of years, or attainment of professional certifications, these salaries could be higher or lower.
+These salaries could be higher or lower depending on the region of the country, experience level, number of years, or attainment of professional certifications.

 Keep reading to learn what responsibilities these careers entail, their future occupational outlook, the general pathway to joining them, and certifications that could be earned to practice.